The set of destabilizing curves for deformed Hermitian Yang-Mills and Z-critical equations on surfaces: Introduction

 \subsection{Acknowledgements}

-We thank Jacopo Stoppa, Ruadha\'i Dervan, Lars Martin Sektnan and Sébastien Boucksom for their feedback, comments and suggestions.
+We are grateful to Jacopo Stoppa, Ruadha\'i Dervan, Lars Martin Sektnan, Sébastien Boucksom, and the anonymous referees for their feedback and many helpful comments and suggestions.
 The second named author is supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 754513 and Aarhus University Research Foundation.